 A problem for the Principle of Predominance is to determine what it is to be a predominant ingredient, especially given the Everything-in-Everything and No Smallest principles.
 A classic example is the following: the gold in this gold ring is that discontinuous part of the total mixture in which gold predominates.
 But now, as Strang says, “Consider the gold which predominates as an ingredient: does it also, like the original piece of gold, contain within it an admixture of all other substances?
 If so, it is gold because gold predominates in it as an ingredient; and we can ask the same question about the ingredient of the ingredient, and so on ad infinitum” (Strang 1963, 101; see also Cornford 1930).
 Because there can be no pure gold (there is no pure anything), it becomes difficult to see what the gold could be that predominates in anything.
 But if I cannot determine what predominates in it, I cannot determine what anything is.

 Strang 1963 proposes a solution to the problem.
 While acknowledging that there can never be pure instances of any ingredient in actuality, there could be such instances in analysis.
 I can analyze mixtures and determine predominant ingredients, but I will never be able to produce a pure instance of such an ingredient.
 The problem here is how this would be worked out, and why I can be certain that there are such natures (as we might call them).
 Anaxagoras suggests two things.
 First, in B12 he stresses that nous has the power to know and understand all the ingredients (indeed cosmic nous apparently knew all this before the rotation began; see quotation above).
 Second, in B21 and B21a he suggests how human nous (nous in us) can come to such an understanding by relying on sense perception but moving beyond it in thought (see sect.
 5. Knowledge).
-Finally, because the ingredients are genuinely basic entities in the sense required to ground a rational cosmology in the Eleatic sense, they must be stable natures in the Parmenidean sense.
+Finally, because the ingredients are genuinely basic entities in the sense required to ground a rational cosmology in the Eleatic sense, they must be stable natures in the Parmenidean sense (for a related account, see Marmodoro 2015).
 Anaxagoras is committed to the arguments that ground Eleatic metaphysics; thus he can claim an a priori reason to think that the ingredients can be knowable in the sense required by the Principle of Predominance.
 His epistemological view that humans can reach understanding through beginning with sense experience then fits with these metaphysical commitments.

 Anaxagoras gave a complete account of the universe: of the heavens, the earth, and geological and meteorological phenomena.
-The accounts of the action of nous and the original rotation and its consequences appear in the fragments: B9 describes the force and velocity of the rotation, B12 and 13 explain the beginning of the rotation and the subsequent breaking up and remixing of the mass of ingredients, while B15 and 16 specify the cosmological consequences of the continued rotation (Curd 2007 and 2008).
+The accounts of the action of nous and the original rotation and its consequences appear in the fragments: B9 describes the force and velocity of the rotation, B12 and 13 explain the beginning of the rotation and the subsequent breaking up and remixing of the mass of ingredients, while B15 and 16 specify the cosmological consequences of the continued rotation (Curd 2007 and 2008, Graham 2006, Gregory 2007).
 Most of the other information comes from the testimonia, but there is enough in the remaining fragments to make it clear that everything is ultimately explained by the great rotation set in motion by nous.
 Further, and intriguingly, Anaxagoras claims that the cosmic rotary motion could produce other worlds like our own.

 When nous began to move [things], there was separation off from the multitude that was being moved, and whatever nous moved, all this was dissociated; and as things were being moved and dissociated, the revolution made them dissociate much more.
 (B13)